Cyclone Susan: Meteorological history

-During December 20, 1997, the Fiji Meteorological Service (FMS) started to monitor a weak tropical disturbance, that was located about 915 km to the northwest of Pago-Pago in American Samoa.
+On December 20, 1997, the Fiji Meteorological Service (FMS) started to monitor a weak tropical disturbance that was located about 915 km to the northwest of Pago Pago in American Samoa.
 Over the next couple of weeks, the system gradually moved towards the west-southwest, without developing into a tropical cyclone.
-During the opening days of January 1998, a subtropical mid-level ridge of high pressure developed inbetween Fiji and Vanuatu to the south of the system, which provided an area of low vertical wind shear for the disturbance to intensify in.
-As a result, the system started to show signs of significant development while located near the Fiji dependency of Rotuma, before early on January 3, the United States Joint Typhoon Warning Center (JTWC) initiated warnings on the system and designated it as Tropical Cyclone 11P.
-This was followed by the FMS who reported that the system had become a category 1 tropical cyclone, on the Australian tropical cyclone intensity scale and named it Susan.
+During the opening days of January 1998, a subtropical mid-level ridge of high pressure developed to the south of the system between Fiji and Vanuatu, which provided an area of low vertical wind shear in which the disturbance could intensify.
+As a result, the system started to show signs of significant development while located near the Fiji dependency of Rotuma, before on January 3, the United States Joint Typhoon Warning Center (JTWC) initiated warnings on the system and designated it as Tropical Cyclone 11P.
+This was followed by the FMS, which reported that the system had become a Category 1 tropical cyclone, on the Australian tropical cyclone intensity scale and named it Susan.

 After it had been named, Susan continued to move towards the west-southwest and started to pose a severe threat to northern Vanuatu, as it continued to rapidly intensify.
 It was classified as a category 3 severe tropical cyclone during January 4, as an eye appeared on satellite imagery, atmospheric convection increased and clouds tops significantly cooled.
 The ridge of high pressure also started to weaken as it interacted with a trough of low pressure, which meant that the cyclone started to turn towards the south-southwest.

 During January 5, the FMS reported that along with Severe Tropical Cyclone Ron, Susan had become a category 5 severe tropical cyclone and that both systems had peaked with 10-minute sustained wind speeds of 125 kn and a minimum pressure of 900 hPa.
 As a result, both systems were considered to be two of the most intense tropical cyclones, within the South Pacific basin, since Severe Tropical Cyclone Hina of 1984-85.
 At around the same time, the JTWC who reported that the system had peaked with 1-minute sustained wind speeds of 140 kn, which made it a category 5 on the Saffir-Simpson hurricane wind scale.
 As it peaked in intensity, Susan was located about 415 km to the northeast of Port Vila in Vanuatu and had started to recurve by 70 degrees towards a large weakness in the subtropical ridge.